-This would have been a new world record lake trout.
+This would’ve been a new world-record lake trout.

-While scrolling through social media the other day, I kept seeing a hashtag pop up about a new record lake trout.
+While scrolling through social media the other day, I kept seeing a hashtag pop up about a new-record lake trout.
 After a little bit of digging, the beast below emerged from Brandon Isaac‘s page and my mouth dropped open.
-The size and girth of that arctic lake trout is a thing of legend.
+The size and girth of that 83-pound lake trout is a thing of legend.

 As Isaac’s indicated, this giant lake trout was caught sustenance fishing by a member of the Deline First Nation on Great Bear Lake in the Northwest Territories.
 He also brought up a good point that there is little doubt a rod and reel world record is swimming around up on that lake as well.